Clear-channel station: Description

-Sixty medium wave frequencies were set aside in 1941 under the North American Regional Broadcasting Agreement (NARBA) for nighttime use by only one, two or three specific AM stations, covering a wide area via skywave propagation.
+60 medium wave frequencies were set aside in 1941 under the North American Regional Broadcasting Agreement (NARBA) for use by usually only one, although in some cases two or three, AM stations, covering a wide nighttime area via skywave propagation.
 These frequencies were known as the "clear channels", and the stations on them are thus clear-channel stations.
 NARBA set aside 37 Class I-A frequencies and 27 Class I-B frequencies.
 The Class I-N stations in Alaska shared those same frequencies.
 Where only one station was assigned to a clear channel, the treaty provides that it must operate with a nominal power of 50 kilowatts or more.
 These were for the most part Class I-A. Stations on the other clear channels, with two or more stations, must use between 10 kW and 50 kW, and most often use a directional antenna so as not to interfere with each other.
 In addition to the frequencies, the treaty also specified the specific locations where stations on Class I-B channels could be built.

-Some of the original NARBA signatories, including the United States, Canada and Mexico, have implemented bilateral agreements that supersede NARBA's terms, eliminating among other things the distinction between the two kinds of clear channel: the original "I-A" and "I-B" classes, and the newer, U.S.-only "I-N" class, which are now all included in class A. Classes "I-A" and "I-B" still mandate a minimum efficiency of 362.10 mV/m/kW at 1 km, whereas Class "I-N" is permitted to use the lower Class B minimum efficiency of 281.63 mV/m/kW at 1 km.
+Some of the original NARBA signatories, including the United States, Canada, and Mexico, have implemented bilateral agreements that supersede NARBA's terms, eliminating among other things the distinction between the two kinds of clear channel: the original "I-A" and "I-B" classes, and the newer, U.S.-only "I-N" class, which are now all included in class A. Classes "I-A" and "I-B" still mandate a minimum efficiency of 362.10 mV/m/kW at 1 km, whereas Class "I-N" is permitted to use the lower Class B minimum efficiency of 281.63 mV/m/kW at 1 km.
 There exist exceptions, where a former Class B station was elevated to Class A, yet it maintained its previous antenna system, or made only minor changes thereto.

-Clear-channel stations, unlike all other AM stations in North America, have a secondary service area; that is, they are entitled to protection from interference with their nighttime skywave signals.
+Clear-channel stations, unlike other AM stations in North America, have protection from interference to their nighttime skywave secondary service area.
 Other stations are entitled, at most, to protection from nighttime interference in their primary service area—that which is covered by their groundwave signal.

 Many stations beyond those listed in the treaty have been assigned to operate on a clear channel (and some had been long before NARBA came into effect in 1941).
 In most cases, those stations operate during the daytime only, so as not to interfere with the primary stations on those channels.
 Since the early 1980s, many such stations have been permitted to operate at night with such low power as to be deemed not to interfere; these stations are still considered "daytimers" and are not entitled to any protection from interference with their nighttime signals.
 Another group of stations, formerly known as class II stations, were licensed to operate on the former "I-B" clear channels with significant power at night, provided that they use directional antenna systems to minimize radiation towards the primary stations.